Punch list 101

 Other best practices for punch lists on a jobsite

-Besides the role each group we covered plays in closing out a project, there are several other major use cases of punch lists on a jobsite.
+Besides the role each group we covered plays in closing out a project, there are several other major use cases of snag lists on a jobsite.
 They include daily box meetings where the entire project team reviews what work they need to do that day, and universal quality control to maintain a common standard across the entire project.
-No one should be asking “what is a punch list?”
+No one should be asking “what is a snag list?”
 Instead, the entire team should be on the same page, and clear as to their responsibilities and expectations.